lbelzile/math80667a/docs/03-completely_randomized_trials.md

 <p class="caption">(\#fig:boxplot)Box-and-whiskers plot</p>
 </div>

+@Weissgerber:2019 contains many examples of how to build effective visualizations, including highlighting particular aspects using color, jittering, transparency and how to adequately select the display zone.

 ## Model assumptions

+So far, we have brushed all of the model assumptions under the carpet.
+These are necessary requirements for the inference to be valid: any statement related to _p_-values, level of the test, etc. will approximately hold only if a set of assumptions is met in the first place.
+This section is devoted to the discussion of these assumptions, showing examples

 The basic assumption of most designs is that we can decompose the outcome into two components [@Cox:1958]
 \begin{align}